Community Grants Hub

-2. How do I apply for a grant using the Community Grants Hub?
+How do I apply for a grant using the Community Grants Hub

-When a grant round is open and accepting applications it will be listed on the Community Grants Hub website under 'Open grants'.
+When a grant round is open and accepting applications, it will be listed on the GrantConnect website under 'Current opportunities'.

-When you locate the grant you would like to apply for, select 'View grant' and you will find information about the grant, about how to apply, and a link to start the online application process.
+When you select a grant program, you will find information about the grant, how to apply, and a link to start the online application process.

-Note: the Department of Veterans' Affairs and the Community Grants Hub do not provide application forms and paper based grant applications will no longer be accepted.
+DVA and the Community Grants Hub do not provide hard copy application forms or accept paper based grant applications.

 If you need assistance, you can telephone the Hub on 1800 020 283 or email them at support [at] communitygrants.gov.au

-3. How do I know when a grant is open and accepting applications?
+How do I know when a grant is open and accepting applications

 There are two ways to find out when a particular DVA grant is open and accepting applications:

-6. I'm not familiar with using a computer, so how can I submit my application?
+I'm not familiar with using a computer, so how can I submit my application